highfidelity/hifi-docs-grav-content/05.marketplace/06.billofrights/docs.md

     * Flooding the market with sub-par items
     * Pricing manipulation
     * Misleading description and other presentation inconsistencies
-    * Attempting to maliciously break or hack the MP
+    * Attempting to maliciously break or hack the Marketplace
 * Notify Marketplace creators via email and/or the High Fidelity forums in cases of major changes of policy, extended Marketplace downtime, and delays in review time.
 * Ensure that no offensive, sexual, or generally NSFW content appears on the Marketplace, and anywhere this kind of content exists has ample warnings requiring explicit permission.